mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 #### Edit rate limits for email notification

-To prevent abuse, the rate limiting for email notification is strict.
-With the default configuration, 16 e-mails per visitor (based on IP address) are allowed.
-After the quota has been exceeded, one email per hour is allowed.
+To prevent abuse, rate limiting for email notification is strict.
+With the default configuration, 16 messages per visitor (based on IP address) are allowed.
+After the quota has been exceeded, one message per hour is allowed.

 If necessary, you can configure the limits by adding these variables to your `vars.yml` file and adjusting them: